-The health and well-being of all our pupils is a priority and we have two Registered General Nurses and a fully qualified counsellor in the School.
+The health and well-being of all our pupils is a priority and we have one Registered General Nurse and a fully qualified counsellor in the School.

 Staff are encouraged to listen to pupils and can advise on a wide range of topics, including sensitive ones, as they are well trained on issues such as Child Protection, Drug Abuse, Eating Disorders, Depression in Adolescence and Bereavement.
 Our two matrons also co-operate closely with pastoral staff, from their base in our well-equipped medical suite.

-Our school matron Jane Johnstone, who is RCN registered, tends to pupils in a well-equipped medical room and deals with illness during the school day, sports injuries and other medical issues.
+Our school matron Jane Johnstone, who is Nursing and Midwifery Council registered, tends to pupils in a well-equipped medical room and deals with illness during the school day, sports injuries and other medical issues.

 Matron works closely with both class teachers and pastoral staff to ensure a holistic approach to the health and well-being of all pupils.
 Pupils who require first aid, nursing or medical treatment will be referred to Matron who will contact parents if necessary.
 In addition, several members of staff hold First Aid certificates.